randy-rebucas/lingkod-ph/docs/client-subscription-system-documentation.md

 ## Conclusion

-The Lingkod PH client subscription system provides a robust, scalable solution for managing client subscriptions with comprehensive feature access control, payment processing, and administrative tools.
+The LocalPro client subscription system provides a robust, scalable solution for managing client subscriptions with comprehensive feature access control, payment processing, and administrative tools.
 The system is designed to enhance the client experience while providing clear value to both free and Premium subscribers.

 For additional support or feature requests, please refer to the development team or create an issue in the project repository.